TheProdigyLeague/Code.exe/Methodology and Resources/Office - Attacks.md

 ## XLM - Macrome

-> XOR Obfuscation technique will NOT work with VBA macros since VBA is stored in a different stream that will not be encrypted when you password protect the document.
+> X-clusive (XOR) Obfuscation technique will NOT work with Visual Basic Apps (VBA) macros since VBA is stored in a different stream that will not be encrypted when you password protect the document.
 This only works for Excel 4.0 macros.

 * https://github.com/michaelweber/Macrome/releases/download/0.3.0/Macrome-0.3.0-osx-x64.zip
 * https://github.com/michaelweber/Macrome/releases/download/0.3.0/Macrome-0.3.0-linux-x64.zip